 - The electricity started flowing as the circuit was complete.

 - When the voltage was increased to several thousand volts, a faint luminous ray was seen extending from the holes in the back of the cathode.

-When very high voltage is applied, it ionizes the gas and it is positive ions of gas that constitutes the canal ray.
+When very high voltage is applied, it ionises the gas and it is positive ions of gas that constitutes the canal ray.
 It is actually the nucleus or kernel of the gas that was used in the tube and hence it has properties different from the cathode rays which were made up of electrons.

-- The charge to mass ratio for the particles of ray was found to be different for different gases.
+- The charge to mass ratio for the particles of the ray was found to be different for different gases.

 - The behaviour of particles in an electric and magnetic field was opposite to that of cathode rays.

 - Some positively charged particles carry multiples of the fundamental value of the charge.